 Stokes is said to have spent a lot of time with Sadhus who used to use the Indo-Tibetan road, on which Thanedhar lies, to go for Kailash Mansarovar Yatra.
 He was so influenced by them that he converted to Hinduism or rather Arya Samaj to be precise.
 He changed his given name to Satyanand though retained his family name.

-Paramjyoti temple located on a vantage point next to his family home ‘Harmony Hall’ is a symbol of his adoption of Vedic culture.
+Paramjyoti temple located at a vantage point next to his family home ‘Harmony Hall’ is a symbol of his adoption of Vedic culture.
 It is a simple room with pillared corridors all around it overlooking the valley that is now full of Himachal Apple orchards.
 The walls have Sanskrit Shlokas written all over them.
 I tried reading some of them but could not figure out which scripture they are from.
 Some readings on the net tell me that they come from various Upanishads and Bhagavad Geeta.
 The room is locked as of now but I was told that it is nothing but an empty room to perform Havana.
 I could only imagine sitting on a ridge, surrounded by the peaks of Himalayas and performing a Havan could be an ultimately meditative experience.

 Harmony Hall is a lovely old house.
 Visitors are not really welcome here but you can admire it from a distance.
 You can also see the school that was set up by Stokes and is now run by the government.
 Stokes family continues to be active in Himachal Pradesh politics.
 Daughter of Satyanand was married to the ex-chief minister of HP and his daughter-in-law Vidya Stokes is prominently active in state politics.
 A guesthouse of the family overlooking the Sutlej flowing through the valley is dedicated to Satyanand Stokes.
 And his bust sits in the verandah.
 A huge hall at ground floor is probably used for public functions.